-Direct cremations may seem austere, and they're certainly not everyone's cup of tea.
-Still, they don't 100% exclude the possibility of a ceremony.
-Direct cremations merely ensure the ceremony is not part of the cremation process itself.
+While direct cremations may seem austere and certainly aren't everyone's cup of tea, they don't 100% exclude the possibility of a ceremony.
+Instead, direct cremations merely ensure the ceremony is not part of the cremation process itself.
 This separates the two events, giving family and friends a chance to say goodbye how they wish.

 Separate arrangements for a ceremony, such as the scattering of ashes, may be made before death.
 This was the case with Bowie, whose ashes were scattered in Bali.

-Direct cremations offer this sort of unique flexibility, separating the cremation from any voluntary ceremony arranged with or without the assistance of family and friends.
+Direct cremations offer this unique flexibility, separating the cremation from any voluntary ceremony arranged with or without the assistance of family and friends.

-According to SunLife, only 2% of UK funerals are direct cremations.
-This would total around 8,000 direct cremations each year.
-SunLife found that whilst 98% of people were not keen on having a full-blown, lavish funeral, only 47% had heard of direct cremation.
-However, once direct cremation was explained as an option, the numbers who would consider it jumped from 19% to 45%.
+According to SunLife, historically, only 2% of UK funerals were direct cremations, equating to around 8,000 direct cremations each year.
+However, this has increased to 24%, partly due to Covid.
+SunLife also found that while 98% of people were not keen on having a full-blown, lavish funeral, only 47% had previously heard of direct cremation.
+However, once direct cremation was explained as an option, the numbers who would consider it jumped considerably.